jarvisc1/comix_data_clean/README.md

 10. dm10_clean_household: Code relating to households goes here, and it save a household dataset
 11. dm11_clean_participant: Code relating to cleaning the participant data goes here and it save the participant dataset.

 **Saving data**

-dm100_save_locally: This will take the participant, contact, and household data and save a version locally as well as an archive of the version (per day)
+100. dm100_save_locally: This will take the participant, contact, and household data and save a version locally as well as an archive of the version (per day)
-dm101_save_remote: This will save the data to a remote file location.
+101. dm101_save_remote: This will save the data to a remote file location.
 If everything if being run locally this script could be ignored.

 # Validation process

-# Run all data cleaning.

-## For Mac
-1. Open Rstudio
-2. Go to the terminal in Rstudio
-3. Type `sh run_cleaning.sh`

-## For Windows

-0. Add R to your path variable (see below)
-1. Open Rstudio
-2. Go to the terminal in R studio
-3. Type `sh run_cleaning.sh`
+Once all of the cleaning scripts have been run, then we go to the validation folder.

+The scripts are

+1. dm00_combine: Combine all the cleaned data.
+2. dm01_update_values: This will update values in the data based on a spreadsheet
+3. dm02_identify_change: This script is used to find issues with the data to be updated via the spreadsheet validation_list
+4. dm100_save_locally: Save validated data and save locally
+5. dm101_save_remote: Save validated data remotely

+The process is to run dm00 to combine the files and then loop between dm01 and dm02 to validate the data.
+The spreadsheet validation_list is not kept on github as this contains identifiable information.

+# Getting a final dataset

+Once validation is complete or a best dataset is required, run dm100 and then dm101 if a local and remote dataset is required.

+# Setting up a new user or machine

-### Add R to your path variable
+## Add R to your path variable

 This only needs to be done once.
 Note for step 8 you need to put the path to your R\bin file.